 2. You directly support both your local economy and the British economy

 We all know that the British economy is struggling given recent events.
 One way you can do your bit to help is by shopping from independent businesses.
 If you shop from a business in your local area, that money is going back into your local community, and the British economy.
 In turn, those independent businesses will also spend their money in the local area.

 Instead of buying your homeware from a supermarket, consider buying it from an independent small business.
 We have many stallholders offering ceramics and earthenware, such as Amber Lion, Denise O’Sullivan Ceramics, KateCooke Ceramics and Rachel Carpenter Ceramics.

 We’re all using so much handwash at the moment, buying soap and beauty products from the likes of Wriggly Tin Soap Co., Goap, Lily & Rabbit or Hog & Tallow is far better for your skin and supports a small business too.

 3. You get to know the entire history of a product

 When you chat to a stallholder at market, they can tell you exactly about the making and designing process, exactly where materials are sourced from and the ingredients that go into products.
 This product knowledge is invaluable, and something you just can’t get from big stores.

 Most of Pedddle’s stallholders can tell you everything about the history of each item they produce.
-Willow and Rose creates incredible floral arrangements and displays using flowers grown in her own allotment, and stallholders such as Salty Seas can tell you everything about the making process and where they source their materials too, as can so many of our glass and jewellery sellers, such as Jess Withington.
+Stallholders such as Salty Seas and Fallow Moon can tell you everything about their making process and where they source their materials, as can so many of our glass and jewellery sellers, such as Jess Withington.